danyaberezun/argument-label-enforced-named-thesis/ArgumentLabels/main.md

 b.visit(Widget(), context=Context())
 ```

-The second and the third calls, in fact, produce the "Cannot find a parameter with this name: context/data" error.
+The second and the third calls produce the "Cannot find a parameter with this name: context/data" error.

-This whole situation can be avoided by introducing argument labels: if one uses argument labels, they will only have to keep the argument labels being the same across the sub/supertypes, while being able to have different parameter names, depending on the implementation:
+This whole situation can be avoided by introducing argument labels.
+If one uses argument labels, they will only have to keep the argument labels the same across the sub/supertypes while being able to have different parameter names, depending on the implementation:

 ```kotlin
 interface WidgetVisitor<R, D> {